hjyai94/Single_Pathway_DeepMedic/README.md

 ## Dataset
 We run experiments on [BRATS 2015 Subset](http://cseweb.ucsd.edu/~yaq007/dataset.zip).
 It includes training set and testing set with lables.
-This subset has 20 brain turmor subjects for training and 54 subjects for testing which include four moldalities: FLAIR, T1, T1c, T2, and mask and ground truth.
+This subset has 20 brain turmor subjects for training and 54 subjects for testing, each of which includes four moldalities: FLAIR, T1, T1c, T2, and mask and ground truth.
 The ground truth of patient images have four different labels:

 * label 1: necrosis
 * label 2: edema